Fitness and wellness tracking on your Samsung smart watch

 For watches like the Galaxy Fit and Galaxy Fit2, you can view your sleep log using the sleep tracker on the watch.

 Alternatively, you can also use and manage trackers and view data for sleep in the Samsung Health app on your phone.

 Note: The Stress tracker is not available on Gear Fit2 or Gear Fit2 Pro.

 If you're worried about your wellness, you should measure your stress level to see if you're pushing yourself too hard.
 Afterward, relax with a guided breathing exercise.

-With a watch like the Galaxy Watch Active2, press the Power key, and then navigate to and tap Samsung Health.
+Press the Power key, and then navigate to and tap Samsung Health.
 Swipe to and tap Stress, and then tap Measure to see your current stress level.
-You can also swipe left on the Watch face screen to the Stress widget, and then tap Measure.
+Alternatively, you can navigate to the Stress widget on the Watch face, and then tap Measure.

 Once the Stress measurement is done, tap BREATHE to perform a breathing exercise.
 Tap Start, and then follow the on-screen prompts.